thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 The module should be in a file called:
 * read-folder.js
-Expose 2 methods with parameters:
+* expose 2 methods with parameters:
   * linesInFiles(folderName)
   * linesInFilesAsync(folderName, callback) - the callback should return 2 parameters ```err``` & ```files``` calling it should look like this: